Without Conscience: Summary & Review (Robert Hare)

 They can jump from one topic to another, without any apparent connection between the two.

-• Don’t answer the question, or answer in a way that seems unresponsive to the question
+Don’t answer questions, or answer unrelated to the question

 without conscience book cover